Meet our Board

 Memberships: CAN, AHA, ASHM

-For over 20 years, I have dedicated my career to leading education, resources, policy and research to strengthen the health workforce caring for people with Viral Hepatitis (VH).
+For over 25 years, Jacqui has dedicated her career to leading education, resources, policy and research to strengthen the health workforce caring for people with Viral Hepatitis (VH).

 Jacqui Richmond has worked in the viral hepatitis sector since 1998.
 Jacqui is a registered nurse and completed a PhD in 2006.
-She currently works at the Burnet Institute as the National Workforce Development and Health Service Delivery Project Manager for the Eliminate hepatitis C (EC) Australia partnership.
+She currently works at the Burnet Institute as the National Workforce Development and Health Service Delivery Project Manager for the Eliminate hepatitis C (EC) Australia partnership and a Viral Hepatitis CNC at the Barwon South-West Public Health Unit.
 This work focuses building the capacity of the health workforce to test, treat and manage the health care needs of people with hepatitis C.

 The broad focus of Jacqui’s work is building the capacity of the health workforce to test, treat and manage the health care needs of people living with viral hepatitis.
-Over the past decade, Jacqui’s work has intersected directly with ASHM through a range of programs, culminating with the current position as Chair of the ASHM Nursing Board Committee and member of the Hepatitis B Board Committee.
+Over the past decade, Jacqui’s work has intersected directly with ASHM through a range of programs, culminating with the current position as Chair of the ASHM Nursing National Board Advisory Group and member of the Hepatitis B Board Advisory Group .
 Jacqui also facilitates and teaches in the ASHM hepatitis B and C nursing courses and is involved in evaluating and continuously revising them in response to the changing needs of the workforce.

 Conferences and Events